slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

    - **8** x 256 pixels (chip size: **8 rows**)
    - 2 bytes (default pixel width)

-Note: Still in prototype stage, writes complete image (padded or not depending on ``framepadding`` parameter) to file.
-Only the summary written to console in the receiver handles the ``readnrows`` to calculate complete images received.
+Note: Still in prototype stage, writes complete image (padded or not depending on `rx_padding <commandline.html#term-rx_padding-0-1>`_ parameter) to file.
+Only the summary written to console in the receiver handles the `readnrows <commandline.html#term-readnrows>`_ to calculate complete images received.
 Only reduces network load, not file size.
-Use ``rx_roi`` for file size.
+Use `rx_roi <commandline.html#term-rx_roi-xmin-xmax-ymin-ymax>`_ for file size.

 Quad
 ^^^^^^